-I lied to my platoon to prevent a mutiny from bursting to a head some 40 years ago.
+I lied to my platoon to prevent a Mutiny from bursting to a head some 40 years ago.

 Today, I granted myself forgiveness.
 I cleansed a wound that never seemed to heal until now.

-I served as a First Lieutenant In Vietnam and was releived of my command of an infantry platoon just two hours before getting orders to appear at a helicopter base port.
-Taken by surprise, I met the battalion commander who asked me to help avoid a military “disaster” from developing any further.
+I served as a First Lieutenant In the Vietnam War and was releived of my command of an infantry platoon just two hours before getting orders to appear at a helicopter base port.
+Taken by surprise, I met the battalion commander who asked me to help avoid a “military disaster” from developing any further.
 My platoon of some 25 soldiers, grunts, as we liked being called, had refused to board the ships that would fly them into the “field” to patrol and engage the enemy.
 Most of the men sat on the heliport, reclining on their backpacks, disobeying all orders to climb aboard.

 […] was given a new command and made good (See Mutiny).
 And was given the honor of a 21-gun salatue by my platton upon leaving Vietnam some six months […]